“Mosquitoes prefer to bite people who have just eaten a banana or have smelly feet.”

 6) Alternatively, your travel buddy has booked you to do every tour, visit and thing to do available and has left you with no room to breathe

 7am wake up, wash, dress, eat, 8am leave for a whole day of activities, get back late and exhausted.
 That is you every day for the next two weeks, no arguments.
 You can feel yourself becoming less relaxed now than before your holiday began.
 Isn’t the whole purpose of a holiday to be relaxing?
-In some case, I am assuming not.
-But it is all about finding the balance that’s right for you and your travel buddy/ies, and compromising that so everyone’s happy.
+In some cases, I am assuming not.
+But it is all about finding the balance that’s right for you and your travel buddy/buddies, and compromising that so everyone’s happy.

 7) Other tourists from your country seem to be rowdy and annoying and make you feel embarrassed.